 Through the collaboration of many partners, the student’s tuition, living allowance and wraparound supports were fully paid.
 IBEW Local 2085 covered the student tuition through a grant from Electricity Human Resources Canada.
 FPDI paid for supports such as monthly bus passes.
 Upon graduation, FPDI paid for the climbing gear required for employment.
 Each student received monthly living allowance from their First Nation, contributed under the ISET program.
 These supports led to a very successful program with 100% completion success rate and a 100% employment.
 IBEW Local 2085 organized and secured the employment placements.

-The program started January 18, 2021 and finished June 18, 2021.
-The training took place at the IBEW Centre of Excellence Training Centre.
+The first program started January 18, 2021 and finished June 18, 2021 due to the success of the program future sessions are in planning, please watch our social media accounts and job board postings for the dates.
+Training will take place at the IBEW Centre of Excellence Training Centre.
 We thank IBEW for their outstanding instructors and their quality work.

 - Five-month program